My Personal Weight Loss Tips

 Take a walk in the middle of the day.

 If you have enough time during your lunch break or any other free time in the middle of your day, take a walk.
 I like to walk a mile on my lunch break to help boost my metabolism and get in some exercise time that doesn’t have anything to do with hitting a calorie number or working up a sweat.
 It also gets you away from work, class, or whatever fills your days and gives you time to think and calm your mind from the stress of the day.

 Load up on the chicken and salad.

 There are about a million ways to cook chicken.
 Go for the healthy ways.
 I like to grill up several pieces (without any sauce or breading) over the weekend and incorporate them into my meals throughout the week.
 Stuff them in tortilla shells, eat them plain, or throw them on top of salad.
 Speaking of salad, I like to buy the pre-washed bags and add more vegetables to them.
 A plate of chicken salad is surprisingly filling.
 Take it easy on the dressing too, and buy the version you like with the fewest calories.

 Boost a new diet with the Special K Challenge.

 This diet is hard but not impossible.
 I like to do it my first week of dieting to boost my weight loss and get a head start on things, especially when it’s the first of the year and none of my pants fit.
 I load up on the Special K cereals and snack bars and go to town.
-I eat a bowl in the morning, bring a bowl to work with me, and snack on fruit, yogurt and the bars throughout the day.
-After dinner, and I’m done for the day.
+I eat a bowl in the morning, bring a bowl to work with me, and snack on fruit, yogurt and Special K bars throughout the day.
+After dinner, I’m done for the day.
 By the end of the week, my stomach is churning, and I just want bacon and eggs for breakfast, but then I step on the scale, and I’ve lost 1-2 pounds.
 After that, I cut back to one bowl a day and eat more at lunch, but I don’t feel as hungry, and my diet is off and running.